 Also Known As – Supported Head Stand

 How To Do It – Kneel down on the floor.
 Place your arms on the ground in front of you and interlace your fingers.
 Your elbows must be shoulder width apart.
 Now, put your head on the floor, fitting your crown against your clasped palms.
 Inhale, lift your knees off the ground, and walk towards your elbows.
 Exhale and lift your feet off the floor.
 Place your legs perpendicular to the floor.
-Hold the pose for a few seconds.
+Hold the pose for a few seconds, slowly progressing to longer durations.
 Release.

 To know more about this asana, click here: Salamba Sirsasana